COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 QA - Maintainability

 ## Next.js

-In a dispute resolution engine, Next.js serves as the backbone of the frontend, enabling serverless operations that enhance scalability and performance.
-Its adaptable nature facilitates seamless integration of modules and components, ensuring a user-friendly experience across devices.
+In a dispute resolution engine, Next.js serves as the backbone of the frontend, offering significant advantages over other frameworks with its focus on scalability and performance through serverless operations.
+Next.js's server-side rendering (SSR) and static site generation (SSG) capabilities ensure fast load times and improved performance, directly contributing to the Quality Attributes of Scalability and Performance.
+Its flexible and modular architecture facilitates seamless integration of various components and modules, enhancing the platform's Maintainability and Usability by allowing developers to build and update features efficiently.
+Next.js also excels in providing a responsive and user-friendly experience across devices, ensuring that the platform meets the Usability Quality Attribute.
+Its built-in support for routing, API routes, and middleware simplifies the development process, aligning with functional requirements such as the Secure Communication Channel and Resolution Support Tools.
+Additionally, Next.js's robust ecosystem and active community support further enhance its reliability and maintainability, ensuring long-term sustainability and continuous improvement.

 ## ShadCn and Tailwind
-The integration of Shadcn and Tailwind in the frontend design ensures a polished and professional appearance for the dispute resolution platform.
-Shadcn's component library, combined with Tailwind's styling capabilities, contributes to a visually appealing interface that enhances usability and user engagement.
+The integration of Shadcn and Tailwind in the frontend design ensures a polished and professional appearance for the dispute resolution platform, offering significant advantages over other design solutions.
+Shadcn's comprehensive component library provides pre-built, customizable UI components that streamline development and ensure design consistency across the platform.
+This directly supports the Usability Quality Attribute by creating an intuitive and visually appealing interface that enhances user engagement.

+Tailwind CSS, with its utility-first approach, complements Shadcn by offering a highly efficient and flexible styling system.
+This allows developers to apply styles directly within the HTML, reducing the need for custom CSS and improving maintainability.
+Tailwind's extensive configuration options and responsive design capabilities ensure the platform looks and functions well on various devices, aligning with the Usability and Maintainability Quality Attributes.

+When combined with Next.js, Shadcn and Tailwind CSS enable rapid development and seamless integration of design elements, enhancing the overall frontend framework.
+This synergy ensures that the platform not only performs well but also provides a consistent and engaging user experience.
+In summary, the integration of Shadcn and Tailwind CSS elevates the frontend design, contributing to a robust, maintainable, and user-friendly dispute resolution platform.

 ## GoLang

-GoLang plays a crucial role in facilitating communication between different components of the dispute resolution engine.
-With its focus on performance, scalability, and reliability, GoLang ensures efficient and robust operations, making it well-suited for handling various backend tasks within the platform.
+GoLang plays a crucial role in facilitating communication between different components of the dispute resolution engine, outshining other languages with its focus on performance, scalability, and reliability.
+GoLang's efficient concurrency model, powered by goroutines, ensures robust and scalable operations, making it well-suited for handling various backend tasks within the platform.
+This directly supports Quality Attributes such as Scalability and Performance, enabling the system to manage high traffic and execute complex operations seamlessly.
+Additionally, GoLang's strong typing and garbage collection enhance code reliability and maintainability, reducing the likelihood of runtime errors and memory leaks.
+Its simplicity and ease of deployment contribute to faster development cycles and easier maintenance, aligning perfectly with the Maintainability and Usability Quality Attributes.
+Furthermore, GoLang's standard library and powerful built-in tools streamline API development, ensuring efficient communication between different components of the platform.
+This makes it an ideal choice for building the API, supporting functional requirements such as the Secure Communication Channel and Resolution Support Tools.

 ## Postgres

-PostgreSQL is an ideal choice for our dispute resolution engine due to its advanced features, robustness, and security capabilities.
-Its parallel query execution ensures enhanced performance and scalability, allowing the system to handle high traffic and complex queries efficiently.
-The row-level security (RLS) feature provides fine-grained access control, ensuring that sensitive information is only accessible to authorized users, thereby enhancing compliance with privacy regulations.
-PostgreSQL's support for JSON and JSONB data types allows flexible handling of complex and hierarchical data, facilitating efficient storage and querying of dispute-related information.
-Additionally, its full-text search capabilities enable quick and accurate retrieval of relevant disputes, legal documents, and case notes, significantly improving user experience.
+PostgreSQL offers a superior selection of features, is more robust, and secure when compared to other databases.
+Its advanced parallel query execution enhances performance and scalability, efficiently managing high traffic and complex queries, which is crucial for maintaining the platform's Reliability and Scalability and Performance Quality Attributes.
+PostgreSQL's row-level security (RLS) feature provides granular access control, ensuring sensitive information is accessible only to authorized users and enhancing Compliance with privacy regulations.
+Its support for JSON and JSONB data types allows flexible handling of complex and hierarchical data, facilitating efficient storage and querying of dispute-related information.
+This flexibility is particularly valuable for meeting functional requirements such as Analytics Profiling and Resolution Archive.
+Moreover, PostgreSQL's full-text search capabilities enable quick and accurate retrieval of relevant disputes, legal documents, and case notes, significantly improving the Usability and Maintainability Quality Attributes.

 ## PGAdmin